 [Apr 2020] On Searching Explanatory Argumentation Graphs, Journal of Applied Non-Classical Logics.

 [Nov 2019] Enhancing Statement Evaluation in Argumentation via Multi-labelling Systems, Journal of Artificial Intelligence Research.

 About: I am research scientist at Data61, at The Commonwealth Scientific and Industrial Research Organisation (CSIRO), in sunny Brisbane.
 My research regards computational tools in knowledge representation and (probabilistic) reasoning in combination with machine learning, for applications ranging from monitoring systems and situational awareness to smart contracts and `socio-technical systems’.

-My past positions were at Imperial College London (UK) as a research associate and Marie Curie fellow, Amadeus/SII (France) as software engineer in the team of travel electronic policies, and University of Aberdeen (UK) as research associate.
-I was also programmer at the research institute CIRSFID, at so beautiful University of Bologna (Italy).
+My past positions were at Imperial College London as research associate and Marie Curie fellow, Amadeus/SII as software engineer in the team of travel electronic policies, and University of Aberdeen as research associate.
+I was also programmer at the research institute CIRSFID, University of Bologna.

-My work is often based on various things I learned for the following degrees: PhD in Computer Science & Law, obtained from CIRSFID, University of Bologna (Italy), Master of Engineering in Telecomnunication, obtained from Télécom Bretagne, Institut Mines-Télécom (France), Maîtrise de Physique (four years in physics) obtained at Bristol University (UK) as Erasmus student from University of Caen (France).
+My work is often based on various things I learned for the following degrees: PhD in Computer Science & Law (Legal Informatics, I am not a jurist!) obtained from CIRSFID, University of Bologna, Master of Engineering in Telecomnunication, obtained from Télécom Bretagne, Institut Mines-Télécom, Maîtrise de Physique (four years in physics) obtained at Bristol University as Erasmus student from University of Caen.
 I thank all my teachers who did not give up or tried to educate me.